srinadh99/Cosmic-Ray-rejection-with-attention-augmented-deep-learning/README.md

 This tool is handy for astronomers to fine-tune **detection thresholds** and **interactively inspect CR contamination patterns**.

-🚀 **Upcoming Update:**
+## 🚀 Public Release & Upcoming Update

-We are actively adding new features — the final version, featuring transformer-based CR segmentation and analysis, will be released soon!
+We are actively adding new features — the **final version**, featuring **transformer-based CR segmentation and analysis**, will be **released soon**!
+Stay tuned for the next major update with improved model performance, multi-image batch support, and enhanced web interactivity.

 ## 📖 Citation